-Born in County Wexford, Ireland in 1808, Saloop Jo was the eldest daughter of a desperate stone mason.
+Born in County Wexford, Ireland, Saloop Jo was the eldest daughter of a desperate stone mason.
 Driven by hunger and poverty, her father brought his family over to Liverpool on one the “coffin ships” in the 1840’s.
 By the time they arrived many of her siblings had succumbed to disease and starvation.

 Raised as Catholics in a Protestant country, they were already seen as outsiders but they were also seen as being largely responsible for their own hardship rather than any material misfortune that may have befallen them.
 Despite this, her father found it relatively easy to find work by taking on gruelling, low-paid hard labour around the docks and the waterfront.
 Their strange accents were met with amusement and derision so Jo quickly learnt to disguise hers in the hope it would make her more employable, although she could still be heard to slip up occasionally.

 Locals were unwilling to employ Irish women as domestic servants so Jo had to join her fellow country women in street selling or hawking.
 Working from barrows, hand carts or baskets, they sold flowers, fruit, heather brushes, matches or other small items that were cheap to buy and easy to transport around the streets.